chaturay/serverless-artillery/README.md

 slsart invoke
 ```
 At the end of the test serverless-artillery will generate a report of the test. **Please note that this report is generated only for small load.**

+**NOTE** that for performance testing, the command will take the `script.yml` from your local machine (and not the one deployed in AWS account) to run the performance test.
+Hence if you edit it on your local machine after deploying serverless-artillery to AWS, you don't need to deploy again in order to run the performance test again.
+Also note that this is true only for performance test and acceptance test and not monitoring.

 ### 6. Remove serverless-artillery
 After the test is done, you can remove serverless-artillery from AWS using following command.
 ```